JaySharma424/ai-job-board/README.md

 Being direct about what isn't finished, in line with the assignment's explicit expectation that adaptations and gaps should be explained rather than hidden:

-- **The AI Career Coach has a measured hallucination/faithfulness problem.** The evaluation framework scored this module at 21.8% overall, driven primarily by unsupported claims on adversarial golden cases (unsupported compensation claims, conflicting context, "not enough context for company claim" cases).
-This is the most important open issue in the project and the top roadmap item.
-- **Premium endpoint business logic and schema correctness need hardening.** Scored at 55.4% overall; several golden cases target authorization edge cases and idempotent-activation semantics that aren't fully correct yet.
 - **Job listing deduplication is not yet implemented.** Duplicate source records can still enter the dataset unless an upstream deduplication rule is applied.
 A stronger production implementation would derive a deterministic fingerprint from normalized source, title, company, and posting metadata before persistence.
 - **LLM extraction still depends on model-output validation.** The prompt is schema-first and explicitly rejects unsupported inference, and the evaluation suite measures this directly (schema validity is currently 100% on ETL), but production hardening should still validate JSON types, allowed experience labels, missing fields, and malformed model responses before saving.
 - **Evaluation results mix two prediction modes.** ETL and Resume were scored in shadow mode (an independent model reproducing the documented prompts); Chatbot and Premium were scored in API mode (the live backend).
 Both are legitimate, but a reader comparing all four percentages side by side should know they're not answering the exact same question — see the [evaluation section](#-the-llm-as-a-judge-evaluation-framework) for detail.
 - **Dataset quality remains upstream-dependent.** If raw source records contain missing descriptions, OCR artifacts, duplicated text, or inconsistent metadata, normalization can improve readability but cannot reliably reconstruct information that is absent from the source.
 - **No automated unit/integration test suite.** Correctness has been validated primarily through end-to-end candidate/employer flows and the golden-dataset evaluation suite, rather than a comprehensive unit and integration test matrix.
-- **Cold starts on Render's free/starter tier.** The `sentence-transformers` embedding model loads into memory on backend startup, so the first request after an idle period can be noticeably slower than steady-state.

 ---